Conflicts of Interest Statement

 The interplay of these roles also leads to legitimate concerns about conflicts of interest.
 For transparency, therefore, here is a list of organizations that I am part of or provide my income:

-5) My primary salary comes from the health care initiative I lead.
-I receive a part-time academic income, which is supported by my medical practice and my academic institutions.
-I also receive income as a staff writer for the New Yorker and author of books published by Metropolitan/Henry Holt in the United States and other publishers around the world.
+5) I receive an academic income, which is supported by my medical practice and my academic institutions.
+And I receive income as a staff writer for the New Yorker and author of books published by Metropolitan/Henry Holt in the United States and other publishers around the world.
 I also receive fees for occasional lecturing and public appearances from many different kinds of organizations.

 But I hope the most salient point about conflict is not missed, which is that I am an insider, a surgeon, researcher, and leader with deep commitments to the people who receive and deliver health care, as my readers will recognize.
 Some biases are unavoidable.
 I work hard to be as fair as I can in coming to my opinions and analyses.
 But I rely on you, the readers of my work, to be the final judge.